teamchong/timeline/README.md

 This will:
 1. Clone the repository
-2. Create a symlink in `/usr/local/bin` (or let you choose another method)
+2. Create a symlink in `/usr/local/bin` (recommended)
-3. Set up Claude Code integration (optional)
+3. **Install Claude Code hook for automatic snapshots after each file edit**
 4. Verify the installation

+After installation, Timeline will automatically save snapshots whenever you edit files in Claude Code - no manual saving needed!

 ### Manual Install